-Burdett, Kansas, in Pawnee County, was initially named Brown’s Grove in 1876 and named in honor of Dr. Gallitin Brown, who settled beside a large grove of ash trees.
+Burdett, Kansas, in Pawnee County, was initially named Brown’s Grove in 1876, in honor of Dr. Gallitin Brown, who settled beside a large grove of ash trees.

-Situated on the banks of the Pawnee River, this village was first platted in 1876 and was surrounded by a very fine farming country that yielded some of the best wheat ever harvested in Kansas then.
-On June 21, 1877, it received a post office.
+Situated on the banks of the Pawnee River, this village was first platted in 1876 and was surrounded by a very fine farming country that yielded some of the best wheat ever harvested in Kansas at the time.
+On June 21, 1877, it was established as a post office.
 In 1880, it became an Atchison, Topeka & Santa Fe Railroad station on the tracks running from Larned to Jetmore.

-On April 29, 1887, the post office and the town’s name were changed to “Burdette” in honor of Robert Jones Burdette, a humorist writer in the newspaper business.
+On April 29, 1887, the post office and the town’s name were changed to “Burdette” in honor of Robert Jones Burdette, a humorist and newspaper writer.
 Over the years, the last “e” in Burdette was dropped.

 The very small community of Burdett has a population of just about 220 today and still retains its post office.
 It is located on Kansas Highway 156, about 23 miles west of Larned, Kansas.